gaboesquivel/gaboesquivel.com/content/blog/ticoblockchain-recap.md

 ![](/img/2019/02/ticoblockchain_open_source_talk.jpg)

-I also gave a workshop on EOSIO and smart contract development to a great group of people, mostly Sr. Engineers working on finance services, ethereum, gambling and automation.
+I also gave a workshop on EOSIO and smart contract development to a great group of people, mostly Sr. Engineers working on financial services, gambling and automation.

 ![](/img/2019/02/ticoblockchain_eosio_workshop.jpg)